PAS: A Training-Free Stabilizer for Temporal Encoding in Video LLMs: Experiment

 \textbf{Goal.} To test whether PAS’s gains indeed come from smoothing the time-domain modulation implied by RoPE’s spectrum, we vary the {sampling ratio} $r\in[0,1]$ (sampled frames divided by total frames per video).
 As $r$ increases, adjacent samples are closer in time, the IFT waveform is probed more densely, and the phase modulation difference between neighboring bins shrinks.
 We therefore expect PAS’s advantage to diminish as $r$ increases, matching the prediction of \cref{thm:2} that smaller local slopes leave less room for additional smoothing.

 \textbf{Setup.} All settings match \cref{subsec:main-results} except that $r$ is the independent variable.
 For each $r$, we compare the original backbone and PAS under identical preprocessing and decoding, with the same token budget at each sampling ratio $r$.
 PAS uses $K{=}2$ head groups with per-head offsets $(0,\Delta)$ fixed at $\Delta{=}0.5$ (bin units), applied only to the query stream after the base positional encoding.
-We report accuracy (Acc) for all four datasets.

 \textbf{Findings.} Across 20BN-Jester, SSv2, and Kinetics-700, PAS yields larger gains at lower sampling ratios and gradually converges to the original backbone as $r$ increases.
 When $r$ is high, the two curves are statistically indistinguishable.
 On Breakfast Actions (undersampled relative to the RoPE band), the improvement window is narrower and the absolute gains are smaller.
 These observations are consistent with our theory: denser sampling intrinsically smooths the effective probing of the IFT kernel (smaller empirical local slopes, as in \cref{thm:2}), leaving less headroom for inference-time smoothing.
 Under sparse sampling, PAS compensates by averaging nearby phase observations across heads (\cref{thm:3}) while preserving per-head spectra whenever Nyquist holds (\cref{thm:4}).